 The Modular Lock, or M-LOK was patented by Magpul Industries and introduced to the market in 2014.
 Just like the KeyMod, the M-LOK allows for direct accessory attachment.
 Magpul sought a design that worked better with non-metal mount surfaces.
 The polymer accessories Magpul offered didn’t work well with the KeyMod’s conical nut.
 So, they created the M-LOK system.

 Unlike the KeyMod, the M-LOK is not open-sourced, but rather free licensed.
-This means that manufacturers can only make products using the M-LOK standard after acquiring a license from Magpul.
+This means that manufacturers can only make M-LOK handguards and other products using the M-LOK standard after acquiring a license from Magpul.

 How to Mount M-LOK Accessories